The Roots of our Christian Faith

 Early believers in Messiah were not originally called Christians.
 They weren’t called Christians until the disciples teachings reached Antioch, which is the modern day Turkey, and were named so by the Romans.
 (Acts 11:26) The twelve disciples and followers of Yeshua, the Rabbi from Nazareth, were known as a sect called the Nazarene’s (Acts 24:5) or The Way.
 (Acts 24:14) Tertullas, when accusing Paul before Governor Felix, called him a “ringleader of the Nazarene sect.

-In the New Testament, Gentiles were invited to be partakers of the covenant relationship with Yahweh as Abraham’s spiritual sons and daughters who then became entitled to the full covenant blessing as well.
+In the New Testament, Gentiles (non-Israelites) were invited to be partakers of the covenant relationship with Yahweh, as Abraham’s spiritual sons and daughters, who then became entitled to the full covenant blessing as well.
 Because of this adoption, the history of Israel IS the history of the early Church.
 In addressing the largely gentile church at Corinth, Paul reminded them that “the Gentiles are heirs together with Israel, members together of one body.”
-(Ephesians 3:6) Our spiritual identity can never be separated from our Biblical roots.
+(Ephesians 3:6) Our spiritual identity can never be separated from our Hebrew roots.
 “If one desires to be radically Christian, a thorough understanding of the “Jewish” origin of the Church is, by no means, optional; it is foundational,” says Dr. Marvin Wilson.
 “Though the Hebrew heritage of the Church is rich and extensive, many Christians are regrettably uniformed about it,” laments Wilson.
 “Most of it has been treated either passively and superficially, or more often, it has simply been left unexplored.”

-Denial of our Biblical roots ultimately provided the fertile soil for one of the great false teachings of the Church: Replacement Theology – which forever excludes Israel and the Jewish people from the promises of God and their prophetic destiny.
+Denial of our roots ultimately provided the fertile soil for one of the great false teachings of the Church: Replacement Theology – which forever excludes Israel and the Jewish people from the promises of God and their prophetic destiny.
 Replacement Theology, an anti-biblical theology that began in the 1st century AD with Ignatius, teaches that the Christian church has fully replaced Israel as God’s chosen people.
 It also teaches that all promises and prophecies have been transferred from Israel to the church, and therefore the state of Israel and the Jewish people no longer have an active roll and are simply a political accident.
 Clearly, there is no evidence in the Gospels that Jesus ever promoted a Church that would exist separate from God’s chosen people Israel.
 In fact, He even stated that “He was sent only to the lost sheep of the House of Israel.”
 (Matthew 15:24) Israel always was and always will be God’s Chosen People.
 Replacement Theology makes God a liar and keeps the church blind to the prophetic fulfillment regarding Israel–which is happening before our very eyes.

 The Scriptures